danielisaila90/Manual_Testing_Portofolio/Final Project/README.md

 # Functional specifications

-The functional specifications created in JIRA are presented in the story bellow and describe the Emergency Contacts module.
+The functional specifications created in JIRA are presented in the story bellow and describe the Emergency Contacts module

 # 1 Testing section